Nordstrom Cites Progress in Q2 But Lowers 2022 Forecast

 Nordstrom Inc. reported solid second-quarter earnings and sales, citing a calendar switch in the Anniversary Sale and momentum from strategic initiatives.

-However, executives also cited declining consumer demand beginning in late June, leading the company to revise its 2022 forecast downward.
-Still, the report seemed more upbeat than those reported by Target, Kohl’s and Macy’s, where inventory gluts and revised downward forecasts for 2022 overall were disclosed.
+However, executives also cited decelerating consumer demand beginning in late June, leading the company to revise its 2022 forecast downward.
+Still, the report seemed more upbeat than those from Target, Kohl’s and Macy’s, where inventory gluts and revised downward forecasts for 2022 overall were disclosed.

+Nordstrom is seeing the benefit of operating upscale department stores catering to higher-income customers, who haven’t been feeling the impact of inflation as much as lower-income consumers and offering a relatively high proportion of more fashionable merchandise suitable for wear-to-work, special occasions and going out, which Americans have been gravitating toward this year.
+It’s been coming at the expense of declining discretionary spending in casual, active and home areas as of late.

+In addition, Nordstrom’s Anniversary Sale, which offers early access to new fall merchandise at a discount for a limited time, and was this year timed almost entirely in the second quarter, is a unique competitive advantage.
+The company also has more room to grow since its declines during the heart of the pandemic were larger than most of its competitors.

 Net sales in the second quarter reached $3.99 billion, a 12 percent increase from $3.57 billion in the year-ago period.